 Teaching ICT and writing about ICT teaching strategies for a number of years I can certainly sympathise with you.

 Part of making change happen is challenging the teaching practices of teachers at your school.
 This is great for those who are stuck in the past.
 You will learn more about this when you enrol in our accredited ICT leadership course.

-Let me tell you a story of a primary school principal called Dr Spike Cook.
+Let me tell you a story of a primary school principal called Dr. Spike Cook.
 His story highlights how good ICT leadership can shift change at a school.
-Spike embraced innovative technological integration strategies and set an example to his colleagues and students.
+Spike embraced innovative technological integration strategies and set an example for his colleagues and students.
 He realised that for change to happen, he needed to set a vision for both himself and the school.

 Spike began by taking a reflective look at the school’s ICT culture.
 He saw himself as a visitor to the school and thought about the things he would see and those he would like to see.